lucienwalewski/MathsSolver/README.md

 - Eigen http://eigen.tuxfamily.org/index.php?title=Main_Page
 - OpenCV https://opencv.org/releases/ (This library takes quite some time to install)

-Having installed these, you must navigate to the Projects tab, then in "Additional arguments" in the "Build Steps" section, enter: "EIGEN_LIBRARY_INCLUDE=root/eigen-3.3.8" "OPENCV_LIBRARY_INCLUDE=root/opencv/build/install/include/opencv4" where "root" is the path towards both libraries on your machine.
+Having installed these, open the project by double-clicking on MathsSolver.pro in the sources directory and navigate to the Projects tab, then in "Additional arguments" in the "Build Steps" section, enter: "EIGEN_LIBRARY_INCLUDE=root/eigen-3.3.8" "OPENCV_LIBRARY_INCLUDE=root/opencv/build/install/include/opencv4" where "root" is the path towards both libraries on your machine.
+In the example image below, the directory towards the libraries is "Users/lucienwalewski/"

 ![Image](https://github.com/lucienwalewski/MathsSolver/blob/main/scripts/build_details/Screenshot%202020-11-22%20at%2000.06.27.png)

-Double click on MathsSolver.pro to open the project in Qt in order to build and run it
+Having done this, the project should now build and run.
+Make sure to uncomment any source or header files in MathsSolver.pro if they are still commented.

 # Maths Solver Project Description